Skip to contents

 number_fuzzy_dist

-integer; maximum optimized string alignment distance between @number of x and y to consider a possible match
+integer; maximum optimized string alignment distance between addr_number strings in x and y to consider a possible match.

 progress